OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 - Office politics
 - Counteractive support workflows

-The reason to overcome these barriers is simple: If the product is software, then all processes should work towards delivering that software, not against it.
+The reason to overcome these barriers is simple: if the product is software, then all processes should work towards delivering that software, not against it.

 Let's look at what we must consider when thinking about a DevOps approach.